 Unfortunately, most of the religions are history-centric in that they hold something, someone, an event or an interpretation sacrosanct and worthy of worship and respect over all else.
 Anything that does not swear by that history-centric way is not the “religious truth”.
 And, therefore, the path to the state of the Eternal experience is closed when one ascribes to that belief system.
 One man or certain men have been deemed as capable or worthy and that door is since closed.

-That is why, simply because only two ways of life even acknowledge the possibility of such a door being available universally for all, they remain as the only ones which lend themselves to someone seeking the Eternal Truth.
+That is why, only two ways of life even acknowledge the possibility of such a door being available universally for all, and that is why they remain as the only belief systems which lend themselves to someone seeking the Eternal Truth.
 They are – Hinduism and Buddhism.

 You can still become a Buddha.
 You can still become Krishna.
 The door to raising your level of consciousness is open and available.
 Actually encouraged.

 In that, what are known as religions are neither all same nor aligned to the Spiritual path.
 Only two are.
-But they are like the description of the way, and just reading them but not stepping foot on the road will not take you to the destination.
+But they are like the description of the way, and just reading about them or their books but not stepping foot on the road will not take you to the destination.

 Truth has to be experienced by every individual for it to be an experience of Truth at all.
 Anything less is Untruth.